DavidZhang73/DavidZhang73.github.io/content/en/home/experience.md

     date_start: '2019-05-06'
     date_end: '2019-07-01'
     description: >-
       I was an independent developer of the Booking System designed to simplify the appointment process.
-The system is in-use till now, and maintained by a junior student.
+The system is in-use till now.

   - title: Major Developer of Weihai Construction Consulting System
     company: Shandong University, Weihai, School of Mechanical, Electrical & Information Engineering